 Various extraction options can be simulated in Invisalign’s Clincheck.

 Digital simulation and virtual planning can also be utilized for surgical cases.

 Various clear aligners can be designed digitally and manufactured by various companies or 3D printed in house.

 Indirect bonding trays are digitally designed and 3D printed.

 A case can be digitally planned, and customized brackets can be 3D printed.

 We use a cloud-based digital platform for lab prescriptions and secure communication.

 Progress and final case review are done with digital tracking and outcome analysis.

-Meet our faculty and say hello to the orthodontic residents in the Classes of 2022 and 2023.
+Meet our faculty and say hello to our orthodontic residents!

 The Redmond Family Orthodontic Clinic at the Arthur A. Dugoni School of Dentistry offers a full range of orthodontic services for children and adults.